scopatz/inequality-scipy2019/slides.md

 .big[You [decide](https://github.com/scopatz/nf-project-inequality/blob/master/nf-project-inequality.ipynb)
-that the Generalized Entropy Inequality measure (GEI, `G`) is just the mathematical tool you are looking for!]
+that the Generalized Entropy Inequality measure (GEI, `G`) is just the tool you are looking for!]

 <div style="text-align:center;">
 <img src="gei.svg" style="width:200px;"/>